[This is all you need to remember] A quick review of HTTP status code errors

 ▼401 Unauthorized:

-This error represents a situation where the client has not provided proper authentication credentials.
+This error indicates that the client is not providing the correct authentication credentials.

-In the above example, we made a POST request to /login and received a 401 error, indicating that we probably did not send the correct username, password, etc.
+In the example above, we made a POST request to /login and received a 401 error, which likely indicates that the client did not submit the correct username, password, etc.

 ▼403 Forbidden:

-Forbidden is an English word that means "forbidden," and as the name suggests, it is an error code that may be displayed when a request is sent to a path that only a limited number of users can access.
+Forbidden is an English word meaning "prohibited," and as the name suggests, it is an error code that can be displayed when a request is sent to a path that only limited users can access.

-The example error shows that an unprivileged client sent a GET request to /admin/settings, but a 403 error was returned.
+In the example error, we can see that an unauthorized client sent a GET request to /admin/settings, but a 403 error was returned.

 ▼404 Not Found:

-This 404 error may be returned when the server cannot find the requested resource.
-There are several possible causes for this.
+This 404 error can be returned when the server cannot find the requested resource, which can happen for a number of reasons:

-- The specified page is old and no longer exists
+2. The specified page was old and no longer exists

-- The correct URL was not set due to a server configuration error.
+3. The correct URL was not set due to a server misconfiguration

-Status codes starting with 5 indicate a problem on the server side This occurs when the request from the client is successful, but for some reason the server cannot process it.
+Status codes beginning with 5 indicate a problem on the server side

 ▼500 Internal Server Error:

-This is the error code returned when an error occurs within the server and the request cannot be processed.
+This error code is returned when an internal error occurs on the server and the request cannot be processed

-If you encounter this error, you may be able to find the cause by reviewing the most recently edited settings in the server!
+If you encounter this error, you can find the cause by reviewing the most recent edits you made to the server settings!

-Also, if an error occurs after making some configuration changes, you may be able to resolve the issue by switching back to a backup you made in advance!
+Also, if the error occurred after making some configuration changes, you can resolve the issue by restoring to a backup you made beforehand!

 ▼503 Service Unavailable:

-Indicates that the server is temporarily unable to process requests.
-This may be due to maintenance or overload.
+The server is temporarily unable to process the request, possibly due to maintenance or overload

-For example, if there is a sudden increase in access, the server may be unable to handle it and return a 503 error!
+For example, if there is a sudden increase in access, the server may not be able to handle it and may return a 503 error!

 ▼504 Gateway Timeout:

-This occurs when the load on the server increases for some reason, and the gateway/proxy server exceeds the specified time (timeout value) while waiting for a response from the upstream server.
+This occurs when the server load becomes too high for some reason, causing the gateway/proxy server to exceed the specified time (timeout value) while waiting for a response from the upstream server.
+This

-It is becoming difficult to respond to requests from users within the time limit.
+makes it difficult to respond to user requests within the time limit.

-Additionally, restarting the middleware and temporarily resetting the connection may resolve the issue, but to prevent it from happening again, you need to investigate the reason why the process is taking so long.
+Also, restarting the middleware and temporarily resetting the connection may fix the problem, but to prevent it from recurring, you need to investigate the reason why the processing is taking so long.

-- Performed a large database operation that consumed a lot of resources
+2. Performing large-scale database operations that consume a lot of resources

 ▼418 I'm a teapot: